1. Blog

 Software-Supply-Chain-Security

-What is Observability in Cybersecurity?
+What Is Observability in Cybersecurity?

 Why Make Observability a Priority?

 Observability is like installing motion sensors across your infrastructure.
 It ensures that even the smallest disturbance is detected before it snowballs into a full-blown disaster.
-Just like a fire alarm that goes off before the flames spread, observability tools alert teams to unusual activity, allowing for rapid incident response.
+Like a fire alarm that goes off before the flames spread, observability tools alert teams to unusual activity, allowing for rapid incident response.
 The faster you detect an issue, the quicker you can address it—minimizing downtime and protecting your operations.

 Netflix is an example of why observability pays off.
 With 260+ million users on hundreds of devices/smartphones, it faces a momentous challenge to offer seamless viewing experiences to all of them.
 But there is a reason it won the highest user satisfaction percentage, 36%, among the main streaming platforms: they invest big in keeping streaming seamless.